mdsumner/azure-filesystem-abstraction/README.md

 ## sigh

 This is my first reponse to this blog post, I really appreciate the details there as it gives me something to go on.
-But also, how ridiculous is this azure/python/json stuff - a json api is fine, you can read text from the internet with a query - why all this extra layers?
+But also, this azure/python/json stuff is a bit of a towering epic - a json api is fine, you can read text from the internet with a query - why all this extra layers?
+And I was frustrated, but also on the verge of figuring a lot out.

 https://blog.rtwilson.com/accessing-planetary-computer-stac-files-in-duckdb/

-Why all this silliness?
-Well I feel that the python/stac/azure/goog/aws tower is a little bit too much inferno now.
 STAC is text from the internet, parse it into a dataset and traverse the tree.
 Find URLs in it.
 Group and schedule how you like.
 Authenticate.
 Stream the data, we have generic tools for this, in many programming langs.

+My big epiphany is now: oh, it's all object storage, they have a protocol:// and containers "{bucket}" and then objects.
+Each is slightly different but GDAL has shown how common they can all be.
 Here's the Parquet in a straightforward URL:

 ```